 At the Company's 2013 Annual Meeting of Shareholders, the shareholders voted on the frequency with which their advisory vote should be held in the future - every one, two or three years.
-Consistent with shareholders voting, the Company will follow a three-year cycle, and shareholders will be asked to vote on a "say on pay" proposal again in 2019.
+Consistent with the shareholders selection, the Company will follow a three-year cycle, and shareholders will be asked to vote on a "say on pay" proposal again this year.
+In addition, shareholders will be asked again this year to vote on the frequency with which "say on pay" proposals will be held in the future.
+See Proposals Three and Four for more information.